maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

     }
 }
 ```
-and make sure the function returns the list
+And make sure the function returns the list
 ```csharp
 return todoItems;
 ```